 Treated Water Pump Station and Ocean Outfall

-The existing submarine outfall is a 24-inch diameter, concrete encased pipe with 10 diffuser ports extending approximately 4.5 feet above the top of the pipe.
-The risers are 8-inch diameter with a reducing 90-degree elbow at the top.
-The discharge is through a 3-inch diameter flanged pipe end.
+A pipeline carries the treated water or brine to the ocean.
+The existing ocean outfall is a 24-inch diameter, concrete encased pipe with 10 diffuser ports along the pipe.
 Each port has a rubber “duckbill” type valve to prevent debris from entering the outfall pipe during periods of low flow.
+The diffusers are designed to quickly disperse the treated water into the receiving water so that there is no environmental degradation around the outfall.

 Solids Treatment and Disposal

-After the solids have been stabilized sufficiently by the digestion process and are no longer offensive in odor, the solids are held in a sludge holding tank until subsequent dewatering by the belt press.
+After the solids have been stabilized sufficiently by the digestion process the solids are held in a holding tank before they are sent to the dewatering equipment.

 Dewatering is a physical/mechanical process used to reduce the moisture in digested sludge (biosolids).
 There are several reasons for dewatering sludge.
 In general, it is more economical to dispose of the dewatered sludge than it is to pump or haul liquid sludge to disposal sites because by reducing the moisture content, the sludge volume and weight are reduced.

-The dewatered sludge in the form of a “cake”, with a solids content of approximately 18%, is hauled by truck to Kern County where it is used as a compost amendment.
-The compost is land applied to non-food crops.
-Total annual biosolids production is approximately 2,000 to 2,200 wet tons.
+The dewatered sludge is hauled by truck to Kern County where it is used as a compost amendment for non food crops.